gitter-badger/kubefaas/examples/nodejs/README_V1.md

-# Fission Node.js Examples
+# Kubefaas Node.js Examples

-This directory contains several examples to get you started using Node.js with Fission.
+This directory contains several examples to get you started using Node.js with Kubefaas.

 ## Environment

-Before running any of these functions, make sure you have created a `nodejs` Fission environment:
+Before running any of these functions, make sure you have created a `nodejs` Kubefaas environment:

 ```
-$ fission env create --name nodejs --image fission/node-env
+$ kubefaas env create --name nodejs --image kubefaas/node-env
 ```

-Note: The default `fission/node-env` image is based on Alpine, which is much smaller than the main Debian Node image (65MB vs 680MB) while still being suitable for most use cases.
+Note: The default `kubefaas/node-env` image is based on Alpine, which is much smaller than the main Debian Node image (65MB vs 680MB) while still being suitable for most use cases.
-If you need to use the full Debian image use the `fission/node-env-debian` image instead.
+If you need to use the full Debian image use the `kubefaas/node-env-debian` image instead.
 See the [official Node docker hub repo](https://hub.docker.com/_/node/) for considerations relating to this choice.